6633008321/HairOnBaldModel/README.md

 # HairOnBaldModel

-A 3D rendering project to add hair on a bald head model using OpenGL and ImGui.
+An Interactive Tool for Placing and Saving 3D Hair Models on Bald Heads using OpenGL and ImGui.

 ## Build Instructions